Key resources, information and support services to help you learn, research and teach effectively online.

 Most of our e-books, databases and e-journals are strictly limited to University of Warwick students only.
 Make sure you have the Warwick Proxy plug-in installed on your computer to ensure seamless access.
 This plug-in enables you to follow direct links to resources shared by tutors and peers – simply click on the plug-in to enable you to login with your Warwick username and password.

-Finding and using e-books
+Find and use e-books

 To help you get the most out of e-books we have created a short playlist of videos full of tips and useful information.